 Students who engage in practical jokes and pranks that constitute a violation of the above will be expected to assume appropriate responsibility for their behavior.
-This will include the replacement or restoration of any University property or personal possessions damaged or soiled as a result of this activity.
-This may also include disciplinary action.
-If the students refuse to accept this responsibility, they will be charged with appropriate repair, replacement, or cleaning costs and other students who are affected by this behavior will be assisted in making appropriate claims to assure recovery of the cost of damage to personal possessions.
+This will include disciplinary action and the replacement or restoration of any University property or personal possessions damaged or soiled as a result of this activity.
+They will be charged with appropriate repair, replacement, or cleaning costs and other students who are affected by this behavior will be assisted in making appropriate claims to assure recovery of the cost of damage to personal possessions.